sihensel/BDMA/README.md

 curl http://localhost:8083/connectors
 ```
 Make sure this returns `["twittersink","newssink"]`.<br>
-It might be necessary to manually start `usr/app/create-cassandra-sink.sh` inside the container.
+It might be necessary to manually start `usr/app/create-cassandra-sink.sh` inside the `kafka-connect` container.

 Start the consumer and monitor incoming data with `docker logs -f consumer`.
 ```bash